anon-blue/anon.blue/README.txt

            243JCGYJKFKH';LGJ'POJLKJSBSBSBSBSBSBSBSBSBSBSBSBSBSBSBSBSBSBSBSBSBSBS
-BSBSBSBSBSBSBSBSBSBSBSBSBSBSBS                                V V             HF KShbFHSkljdFVBSHLG          I WILL FUCHK YOU M  JLHFDLIGVB YLw cdtylu WDLHBFUSYD FuiGF         I WILL FUCK  YOUR FAM
+BSBSBSBSBSBSBSBSBSBSBSBSBSBSBS                                V V             HF KShbFHSkljdFVBSHLG          I WILL FUCHK YOU M  JLHFDLIGVB YLw cdtylu WDLHBFUSYD FuiGF         I WILL FUCK  YOUR FAMILY AND YOUR FRIENDS EVERY DAY

                                                         you are a baaaaaa
                                                         sgtgsdfghgfkljgjkjfkgjjj